 I’ve really enjoyed learning about other cities with this “See the USA” series and I hope you have too.
 Hopefully you caught the best of Los Angeles last week Key West the week before.
 We’re half way through the alphabet with letter M and Manhattan (New York, not Kansas).
 I am thrilled to have Linda from NYC Single Mom sharing the top 5 family friendly things to do in Manhattan.

-Top 5 Family Friendly Things to Do in Manhattan
+Top 5 Things to Do in Manhattan with kids

 When many people think of New York City, Manhattan is the place they are imagining.
 Home to the Empire State Building and Times Square, it is the most densely populated of the five boroughs making up New York City.
 It offers endless opportunities for exploring, but here are some of the ones to try with kids in tow.